kallaway/100-days-of-code/log.md

 I used [ip-api.com](http://ip-api.com/json) to get my geo data which I have struggled to have a separate functions so now its functions in functions.

-**Thoughts**: Not a fan of jQuery, oh wait it's not that ba when it works, but $ this and $ that everywhere and functionception everywhere!
+**Thoughts**: Not a fan of jQuery, oh wait it's not that bad when it works, but $ this and $ that everywhere and functionception everywhere!

 **Up Next**: Work with the JSON data and do some nice stuff with that!

 **Link(s) to work**:

-[My FreeCodeCamp repo on GitHub](https://github.com/spences10/FreeCodeCamp/tree/master/Show%20the%20Local%20Weather) [The CodePen pen](http://codepen.io/spences10/pen/WoVRNq)
+[My FreeCodeCamp repo on GitHub](https://github.com/spences10/FreeCodeCamp/tree/master/Show%20the%20Local%20Weather)

+[The CodePen pen](http://codepen.io/spences10/pen/WoVRNq)